www-splitcells-net/net.splitcells.martins.avots.distro/src/main/md/net/splitcells/martins/avots/distro/legal/privacy-policy.md

 # Notes
 * Minimize the amount of things, that are guaranteed in the privacy policy, in order to minimize the amount of obligations.
+* Things like the used server hoster/provider could also be given only on request, instead of writing it in the privacy policy.
+  This minimizes the probability, that something is incorrectly/obsoletely stated in the privacy policy, because of things like server migrations.